 - Similarly, we do not know that a child is a minor unless you inform us of his/her date of birth.
-If you indicate that a test participant is a minor child and you are not using “found” DNA such as a toothbrush or tissue, then their guardian is required to sign to indicate his or her approval for the collection of the minor child’s DNA.
-Anonymity can still be maintained by not including the mother in the test so that she can sign her consent.
+If you indicate that a test participant is a minor child and you are not using “found” DNA such as a toothbrush or tissue, then their guardian is required to sign to indicate his or her approval for the collection of the minor child’s specimen.
+Anonymity can still be maintained as there is no reason for us to know that the guardian is one of the test participants.

 - Consider using “found” DNA in situations where directly obtaining a specimen requires verification of informed consent, such as with a minor child.
 We offer a wide assortment of alternative sources of DNA with which to conduct secret DNA tests.